ibm-cloud-docs/vlans/ts-cannot-cancel-vlan.md

 This error message occurs when the VLAN is still associated with resources.
 {: tsCauses}

-You must cancel the associated resources prior to attempting to cancel the associated VLANs.
-You can cancel premium VLANs when there are no references to the VLAN.
+You must cancel the associated resources before you attempt to cancel the associated VLANs.
+You can cancel premium VLANs when no references exist to the VLAN.
 {: tsResolve}